PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Introduction

-We propose a novel method that estimates the parameters of the aforementioned noise model based on noisy and noise-free image pairs.
-The additional information of the noise-free version of a given image enables our approach to outperform the method introduced by Foi~\emph{et al.}~\cite{foi2008practical} significantly.
-We additionally train a neural network based noise model estimator and show that we also outperform this learning-based alternative.
-Finally, we introduce a variance-based baseline method, which also takes advantage of noisy and noise-free image pairs to be able to compare.
+We propose a novel method that estimates the parameters of the aforementioned noise model based on noisy and noise-free image pairs that can be used to develop new blind denoising algorithms.
+The additional information of the noise-free version of a given image enables our approach to significantly outperform the method introduced by Foi~\emph{et al.}~\cite{foi2008practical}.
+We also train a neural network based noise model estimator and show that we in addition outperform this learning-based alternative.
+Finally, for the sake of comparison, we introduce a variance-based baseline method, which also takes advantage of noisy and noise-free image pairs.